-As we get older, we become more prone to injuries, since our bodies are not as elastic as they once were.
+As we age, we become more prone to injuries since our bodies are not as elastic as they once were.
 This is especially true for the inner material of your spine’s discs.
-Every year you become a little more at risk of experiencing herniated discs, a condition where a stressed disc ruptures, because the elasticity and water content of your intervertebral discs reduces overall.
+Every year you become a little more at risk of experiencing herniated discs, a condition where a stressed disc rupture because the elasticity and water content of your intervertebral discs reduces overall.

 But herniated discs aren’t only a problem for elderly people.
-A disc herniation can be experienced by anyone as a result of twisting or lifting the wrong way.
-And in the event that you currently have a bulging disc, a disc that is hurt but still intact, chances are higher that stress on the affected disc could cause it to rupture or become “herniated”.
+A disc herniation can be experienced by anyone due to twisting or lifting the wrong way.
+And in the event that you currently have a bulging disc, a disc that is hurt but still intact, chances are higher that stress on the affected disc could cause it to rupture or become “herniated.”

 A herniated disc can cause pain throughout the entire body, not just back pain.
-And as you might think of surgery being the sole remedy for a herniated disc, there are lots of complementary and alternative treatment option for herniated discs.
+And as you might think of surgery as the sole remedy for a herniated disc, there are many complementary and alternative treatment options for herniated discs.
 Chiropractic specializes in supplying non-invasive spinal decompression treatment and therapy methods.

 A visit to your chiropractor will help you confirm whether you have a herniated disc, a bulging disc, or even some other spinal problem altogether.
-If you do have an injured disc, a doctor of chiropractic can create an individual treatment plan to assist you avoid surgery and return to enjoying your life, pain-free.
+If you do have an injured disc, a doctor of chiropractic can create an individual treatment plan to assist you in avoiding surgery and returning to enjoying your life pain-free.